Fabric Batch Processes Architecture

 The next handling node picks up the batch process (via its associated job) and resumes its execution from the latest known recorded stage.

-Each Fabric node uses its Fabric built-in BatchProcessAPI and Job Manager classes to manage the Batch process through its different lifecycle stages, as defined in the illustrations above.
+Each Fabric node uses its Fabric built-in BatchProcessAPI and Job Manager classes to manage the Batch process through its different lifecycle stages, as defined in the above illustrations.

 How Does Fabric Handle the Migration Process?